eddUG/Google-Cloud-Practice-Project/Virtual Private Networks (VPN) Lab.md

 These firewall rules allow **SSH** and **ICMP** traffic from anywhere.

-Explore the instances and their connectivity
+### Explore the instances and their connectivity

-urrently, the VPN connection between the two networks is not established.
+Currently, the VPN connection between the two networks is not established.
 Explore the connectivity options between the instances in the networks
 1. List instance
 <pre><code> gcloud compute instances list </code></pre>

 2. Note the external and internal IP addresses for server-2